 The Preserve allows primitive car-camping along any dirt road.
 There are also two campgrounds - one at Hole-in-the-Wall and the other at Mid-Hills.

-is within the boundaries of the Preserve and has a worthwhile tour through limestone caverns.
+is within the boundaries of the Preserve and had a worthwhile tour through limestone caverns.
+The future of the caverns is uncertain since the state closed that area and the facilities were vandalized.
 There is quite a lot of rock waiting for some scrambling in the hills above the Caverns.

 Bounded on the north by Interstate 15 and the south by Interstate 40 access to the edges of the Preserve is not difficult.
 The interior roads are of mixed quality, being potholed asphalt or dirt.

 Dove Benchmark Easy 5th 1+ 3 I 5 M 1c California

 : High Desert

 This is not a destination rock climb.
 Any normal person would not complete this approach in order to climb 30 feet of junk rock.
 But the setting is truly sublime and the views from the peak are incredible.
 Climb the open book for 30 feet.
 Belay at a fixed sling anchor.
 Scramble another fifty feet to the summit.Apparently there used to be a USGS benchmark labeled "Dove" on this summit.
 It's gone now, replaced by a reference mark labeled "NQ 2".
 Rappel 30 feet from the anchor....[more]
 Browse More Classics in California

 Kelso Dunes, Mojave National Preserve.
 March 2008

 The majestic Castle Peaks, and another lonely wind...

 Mid Hills Dome, Mojave National Preserve